What To Do if Your Employer Wrongfully Terminated You

 Witness statements are also helpful.
 “The problem is that both courts and employers aren’t going to believe you, so you need others to corroborate what’s happening.
 It can go a long way toward casting doubt on whatever phony reasons your employer gives,” Walsh says.

-The Equal Employment Opportunity Commission (EEOC) is the federal agency that protects workers from workplace discrimination and other unfair practices.
-If you feel you were wrongfully terminated, bring the evidence you gathered to a law firm or an experienced wrongful termination lawyer for legal advice and who can determine whether an EEOC investigation of the case is the ideal next step.
+The Equal Employment Opportunity Commission (EEOC) is the federal government agency that protects workers from workplace discrimination and other unfair practices.
+If you feel you were wrongfully terminated, bring the evidence you gathered to a law firm or an experienced wrongful termination lawyer for legal advice.
+An attorney can also determine whether an EEOC investigation of the case is the ideal next step.

 “If you think you’re being discriminated against, don’t be afraid to say it,” Walsh adds.
 “Go to human resources, your employer, your supervisor, or your boss.
 Employers count on you feeling embarrassed about it and not wanting to say that they’re racist or misogynistic or bigoted.
 They rely on that embarrassment to get away with a lot of things.
 Don’t be abrasive or confrontational or stop doing your job, but report it.”